danmar/cppcheck/man/manual.md

     cppcheck file1.c

-The output from cppcheck will then be:
+The output from Cppcheck will then be:

     Checking file1.c...
     [file1.c:4]: (error) Array 'a[10]' index 10 out of bounds